 The Baptist Health System School of Health Professions is committed to the principle of equal opportunity in education.
-The School of Health Professions complies with all applicable Federal civil rights laws and does not discriminate on the basis of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, and gender identity or expression.
+The School of Health Professions complies with all applicable Federal civil rights laws and does not discriminate on the basis of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity or expression, political affiliation, and citizenship status.

 The guiding principle of the Baptist Health System School of Health Professions is to ensure that its learners and graduates are among the best prepared health care providers.
-Applying this principle to campus life, the school has vowed to support and enrich students' collegial experience by recognizing and appreciating differences among students - including age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, and gender identity or expression.
+Applying this principle to campus life, the school has vowed to support and enrich students' collegial experience by recognizing and appreciating differences among students - including age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex (including pregnancy, childbirth, and related medical conditions), sexual orientation, gender identity or expression, political affiliation, and citizenship status